msca42/firstweb.github.io/README.md

 # msca42.site/firstweb.github.io/
-1<center>what can i learn from MDN 《getting started with web》</center>
+<center>what can i learn from MDN 《getting started with web》</center>

 * I will list something to introduce this question
     * some software using by professional person